croma-app/huehive-mobile-app/README.md

 - Release - // TODO

 ### Web
-Currentally this is getting upgraded and web version is available in the web branch with the old react. https://github.com/croma-app/croma-react/tree/web
+Currently, We are upgrading react-native and web version is available in the `web` branch with the old react-native. https://github.com/croma-app/croma-react/tree/web

 # references